I go by "Bill," incidentally, not "George."

 After a whole lot of years as a bank examiner for the State of Florida, I retired on 03/31/2010.
 Now I have time for more hamming than I ever did before, much to the XYL’s chagrin.
 I don't know about other retirees, but this is the best job I've ever had!!

-The current station as of 02/2014 is pictured above and consists of a Yaesu FT-950 for HF and 6 meters with a Kenwood TS-440S/AT and a TS-830S as HF back-ups, and an Icom IC-2200H for two-meter FM stuff.
+The current station as of 09/2014 is pictured above and consists of a Yaesu FT-950 for HF and 6 meters with a Kenwood TS-440S/AT and a TS-830S as HF back-ups, and an Icom IC-2200H for two-meter FM stuff.
 There's a second IC-2200H in the car.
+There's also a home-brew antenna tuner I built in about 1980 or so, but I rarely use it.
+I'm lazy and prefer resonant antennas.
+It's built into an old Heathkit SB-303 cabinet that I picked up at a Heathkit store back when they had some of those.
 If the "shack" looks a bit cramped, it's because it is - it's built into the closet of a spare bedroom.
 Not much room at all - when I get into the chair, it's like getting into the cockpit of an aircraft.

 For antennas, I use a 40/20 meter fan dipole, a four-element home-brew ten-meter beam at about 35 feet, a J-pole for six meter local stuff and an M2 6M5XHD six-meter five-element beam at about 40 feet for more serious stuff (like band openings).
 The tower also supports a home-brew ground plane for local 2-meter repeater operation (all I do on that band).

 Look for me on six- or ten-meter openings, or forty or twenty meter sideband.

 1303794 Last modified: 2014-09-28 17:39:50, 3841 bytes

 You must be logged in to file a report on this page

 Currently updating logbook display.